Mode stability of self-similar wave maps without symmetry in higher dimensions: Lie algebra theory

 \end{prop} \begin{proof} The fact that these representations appear as subrepresentations follows by applying \\ \autoref{decomp lemma} for the various cases of $(\Vec{p},L)$ listed above.
 Also, since the weights are different, it is clear that their sum is direct.

 It remains to be shown that this sum exhausts $\Y_\ell^d$.
-This follows since the dimensions of the summands in the decomposition add up to the dimension of $\Y_\ell^d$, which can be checked using Weyl's dimension formula, see \cite[Corollary 24.6]{FulHar91}. \end{proof} We denote by $C_{\Gamma(L)}$ the Casimir operator of $\Gamma(L)$, see \cite[p.~416]{FulHar91} for the definition.
-This operator just acts by a scalar $c_{\Gamma(L)}$, for which there is a formula available, see \cite[p.~418, Eq.~(25.14)]{FulHar91}.
-In our cases we have
+This follows since the dimensions of the summands in the decomposition add up to the dimension of $\Y_\ell^d$, which can be checked using Weyl's dimension formula, see \cite[Corollary 24.6]{FulHar91}.